Ruchit-rt/Kotlin-PPT-s/README.md

 # Kotlin-PPT-s
 Kotlin Ppt's from Programming Module

+*done on transition from Haskell to Imperative Programming*